shreypjain/parkdnd-development/README.md

 # Parkdnd
-to run the backend server use 'node server.js'
+to run the backend server use 'node server'
+# To process a request, use postman